Linuxfabrik/lfops/roles/infomaniak_vm/README.md

         * Optional.
 The fixed IP of this instance.
 This can be used for attach to an existing network, or when creating a new one.
         * Type: String.

+    * `port_name`:

+        * Optional.
+Name of the network port.
+Useful for adopting an existing port in place.
+Note that only explicitly created ports can survive VM deletion / detachment.
+Auto-created ports will be instantly deleted on detachment (even if the name was edited later on).
+        * Type: String.
+        * Default: `'{{ infomaniak_vm__name }}--{{ item["name"] }}--port'`

+    * `keep_port_on_absent`:

+        * Optional.
+If `true`, the port for this network is kept when the VM is removed by this role (`infomaniak_vm__state: 'absent'`).
+Useful for preserving a public IP across VM recreations / migrations — when a VM of the same name is created again (or the port is renamed in OpenStack), the existing port is re-used.
+The network itself is never deleted regardless of this setting, as it could be used by other VMs.
+        * Type: Bool.
+        * Default: `false`

 * Type: List of dictionaries.
 * Default: `[]`